THE ARTIST AND THE ART

 What attracts you to a certain scene or place?
 What speaks to you?

 Lots of things.
-I’ve lived here half a century, so I have lots of wonderful memories.
+I’ve lived here half a century, so I have many wonderful memories.
 Some illustrations are just things I have loved over the years: stock car races and English’s fried chicken and canoeing on the Pocomoke River.
 But also, color and shape and form — all the elements that go into making a compelling composition.
 Many of my prints feature instantly recognizable icons — the Hooper Strait lighthouse or the Oxford Strand — but I focus on presenting them ways that are new and fresh.
 That remains the great challenge and the fun of making my art.

 What is a serigraph?